Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 The nearly 600 km of Oregon coastline contains numerous rocky headlands and extensive rocky benches, separated by long stretches of sandy beaches.
 Rocky habitat is estimated to be approximately 21% of the coastline.
 An important feature of the Oregon coast is the extensive system of rivers that empty into the near shore environment, providing substantial estuarine habitat, and replenishing sandy shores.
 Freshwater and sediment input from the Columbia River in the north is particularly high, draining one of the largest river basins in North America, and forming a mainly freshwater estuary that is larger than all of Oregon’s other estuaries combined.

 Highway 101 follows the coast through much of Oregon, allowing easy access to the shore.
 Oregon tidepools attract hundreds of thousands of visitors annually, which provides important revenue for coastal communities, but concerns have arisen about the impacts of so many visitors to rocky shores.
 Efforts have been made to reduce this impact, including the conversion of a coastal quarry to artificial tidepools at Yaquina Head.
-The Oregon Department of Fish & Wildlife is currently in the process of developing marine reserves in order to improve the balance between recreation and resource protection.
-It is hoped that these marine reserves will also aid in the assessment of impacts from wave energy farms currently being constructed off the coast of Reedsport.
+The Oregon Department of Fish & Wildlife recently designated 5 areas as marine reserves in order to improve the balance between recreation and resource protection.

 As with other regions, the threat of oil spills is an important concern for the Oregon Coast.
 The most recent major spill was in 1999, when the New Carissa freighter ran aground near Coos Bay, eventually breaking in half and spilling fuel into the marine environment.
 A portion of the ship could not be salvaged and was sunk offshore of Waldport.